Court Orders FG, Striking Doctors to Sheathe Swords

 Onyebuchi Ezigbo and Alex Enumah in Abuja

-Justice John Tergema of the Abuja Division of the National Industrial Court of Nigeria, has ordered the federal government and Nigerian doctors to sheath their swords in the current battle over the legality or otherwise of the over three weeks industrial action that has crippled medical services across the country.
+Justice John Tergema of the Abuja Division of the National Industrial Court of Nigeria, has ordered the federal government and Nigerian Association of Resident Doctors (NARD) to sheath their swords in the current battle over the legality or otherwise of the over three weeks industrial action that has crippled medical services across the country.

 Justice Tergema made the order on Monday while delivering ruling in an application by the federal government seeking an order of court compelling the striking workers to return to work.

-The National Association of Resident Doctors (NARD) had on August 2, 2021 called out its members on an indefinite strike to protest what they say is a breach of agreement the association reached with the federal government to end its strike of 2020.
+The NARD had on August 2, 2021 called out its members on an indefinite strike action across to protest what they said was a breach of agreement the association reached with the federal government to end its strike action of 2020.

 However, after several efforts by the government to prevail on the doctors to return to work, the government approached the industrial court for an order to enforce its “no work, no pay” rule.

-However, when the matter came up last week, the Federal Ministry of Labour and Employment, which had filed the suit on behalf of the federal government, was not in court, although the Federal Ministry of Health and the respondents were in court.
+Thus, when the matter came up last week, the Federal Ministry of Labour and Employment,which had filed the suit on behalf of the federal government was not in court, although the Federal Ministry of Health and the respondents were in court.

 In a short ruling, trial judge fixed September 15, 2021, for hearing of the originating summon.

-The federal government seemed not satisfied and had last week approached the court for an order compelling the striking doctors to “suspend the said industrial action commenced on August 2 and resume work immediately, pending the determination of the substantive suit”.
+The federal government seemed not satisfied had also last week also approached the court for an order compelling the striking doctors to “suspend the said industrial action commenced on August 2 and resume work immediately, pending the determination of the substantive suit”.

-The exparte application dated August 18, 2021, was argued on behalf of the federal government by Mr O. E. Kaswe, wherein he urged the court to restrain the doctors in all the states of the federation from further continuing with the strike on the grounds that it runs contrary to section 41 of the Trade Dispute Act.
+The exparte application dated August 18, 2021, was argued on behalf of the federal government by Mr O. E. Kaswe, wherein he urged the court to restrain the doctors in all the states of the federation from further continuing with the strike action on grounds that it rancontrary to section 41 of the Trade Dispute Act.

 The motion exparte was supported by an affidavit deposed to by one Ahmed Nasiru of the Federal Ministry of Health.

-Delivering ruling in the exparte application, Justice Tergema ordered that: “The claimant/applicant and the defendant/respondent suspend all forms of hostilities forthwith, pending the hearing and determination of the motion on notice.”
+Delivering ruling in the exparte application, Justice Tergema ordered that, “the claimant/applicant and the defendant/respondent should suspend all forms of hostilities forthwith, pending the hearing and determination of the motion on notice”.

-The suit also contained a prayer seeking an order of the court to direct the striking doctors to return to work immediately.

-Meanwhile, the Minister of Labour and Employment, Senator Chris Ngige, has described the court ruling as a welcome development.

-Ngige, who first conciliated the issue between the NARD and their employers, the Federal Ministry of Health, however reassured the affected doctors that the ruling will not prevent the Federal Ministry of Health, Federal Ministry of Finance, Budget Office of the Federation (BOF), Office of the Head of Service of the Federation (OHOCSF) and the National Salaries, Incomes and Wages and Commission (NSIWC) from the implementation of the agreements contained in the Memorandum of Understanding (MOU) reached at the last meeting with the Nigerian Medical Association (NMA) and affiliate associations with timelines affixed to them.
+Ngige, who first mediated in the issue has reassured the affected doctors that the ruling would not prevent the implementation of the agreements contained in the Memorandum of Understanding (MOU) reached at the last meeting with the Nigerian Medical Association (NMA) and affiliate associations with timelines affixed to them.

-NMA had led three doctors associations to the negotiation that lasted from 2pm on Friday, August 20, 2021 to the early hours of Saturday, August 21, adjourning at 2.am and later resumed by 2pm and finally ending by 10.pm.